Quick answer

 If the battery still does not charge after following the above steps, consider the following escalation paths:

-- Service Center: If the warranty is expired, consider taking the battery and charger to an authorized Bosch service center for diagnosis and repair.
+- Service Center: If the warranty has expired, consider taking the battery and charger to an authorized Bosch service center for diagnosis and repair.

-- Replacement: If the battery is confirmed to be faulty and out of warranty, purchasing a new battery may be the most practical solution.
+- Replacement: If the battery is confirmed to be faulty and out of warranty, purchasing a new battery is often the most practical solution.

 FAQ